pybamm-team/pybamm.org/content/gsoc/2025/_index.md

 ---
 title: PyBaMM GSoC 2025 Project Ideas
 summary: This page contains project ideas for PyBaMM's participation in the Google Summer of Code program in 2025.
-These projects are intended to be suitable for students who are new to PyBaMM or to open-source software development in general, and wish to work on a project that will be beneficial to PyBaMM and its community.
+These projects are intended to be suitable for students or professionals who are new to PyBaMM or to open-source software development in general, and wish to work on a project that will be beneficial to PyBaMM and its community.
 ---

 {{< admonition note >}}

 We are planning on taking part in Google Summer of Code 2025.
 We will keep updating our project ideas and add potential ones here as soon as they are available.
 Stay tuned and keep following this page for updates!

+The projects below are arranged according to their priority (that is, the first project has a higher priority than the second one, and so on).

 {{< /admonition >}}